 The symptoms can range from the familiar hot flushes and mood swings to brain fog, sleep disturbances and vaginal dryness.
 Less well-known symptoms include heart palpitations, joint pain, hair loss and tinnitus.
 Menopause also brings with it significant changes to skin, hair and body composition.
 Weight gain, particularly around the abdomen, is common, as is a loss of muscle mass and strength.
 Many women also notice changes in their hair texture and increased dryness of their skin.

 It’s not just about hormones.
 Menopause is a complex process that affects nearly every system in a woman’s body.
 Oestrogen, in particular, has far-reaching effects on the body.
 It influences how the body uses calcium, maintains cholesterol levels in the blood, and protects against cardiovascular diseases.
 The decline in oestrogen levels and its association with accelerated bone loss and decreased bone mineral density are well established.
-It has also been linked to increased risk of cardiovascular disease, diabetes and some cancers
+It has also been linked to increased risk of cardiovascular disease, diabetes and some cancers.

 Mental health can take a hit, too, with as many as 68 percent of women going through perimenopause developing depressive symptoms.
 Anxiety can creep in as well, adding to the rollercoaster of emotional and physical changes happening during this time.
 While there are few studies about anxiety and perimenopause, some evidence finds the incidence of anxiety disorder in menopausal women is as high as 25 percent.
 Changes in physical health, such as thyroid issues or sleep disturbances due to night sweats, can also contribute to anxiety and depression.

-A 2023 report from health fund HCF found more than 70 percent of Australian women aged 45 and over do not feel well informed or prepared for menopause and its symptoms.
 ‘In Australia, while there is increasing awareness among women about common menopause symptoms like hot flushes and brain fog, understanding of more complex aspects – such as genitourinary syndrome of menopause (GSM) [which includes vaginal dryness, painful intercourse and incontinence] and the effects of oestrogen deficiency on the brain, cardiovascular system, gut microbiome and skin is minimal,’ says Dr Judy Craig, medical director of Natural Looks Cosmetic Medicine in Perth.
 ‘Also, few women are aware that perimenopause may begin as early as 35 years of age and present with symptoms of anxiety, impaired cognition, depression and insomnia.’

 ‘Improving education and creating more open dialogues about menopause could help bridge these gaps, enhancing both understanding and support for women navigating this stage of life,’ she says.

-Busting myths about hormone therapy
+Busting myths about HRT and MHT

 ‘There are 3.28 million Australian women aged 40-59 years old today going through varying stages of perimenopause and menopause,’ says Dr Liz Golez, GP-obstetrician and principal cosmetic doctor at Lift Aesthetics in Sydney.
 ‘Twenty-eight percent of women will experience severe vasomotor symptoms such as hot flushes (the hallmark of menopausal transition/perimenopause and early postmenopause).
 Despite available safe treatments (hormonal MHT or non-hormonal therapies), more than 85 percent of Australian women bothered by these symptoms fail to receive approved therapy.